Yosprala Generic Name & Formulations

 NSAID allergy and syndrome of asthma, rhinitis, nasal polyps.
 Viral infections in pediatric patients.
 Concomitant rilpivirine-containing drugs (due to omeprazole component).

 Coagulation abnormalities; monitor for increased bleeding.
 Increased risk of serious GI adverse events (including inflammation, bleeding, ulceration, perforation).
-Discontinue if significant bleeding from any source, acute tubulointerstitial nephritis, or cutaneous/systemic lupus erythematosus develops.
+Discontinue if significant bleeding from any source, acute tubulointerstitial nephritis, severe cutaneous adverse reactions, or cutaneous/systemic lupus erythematosus develops.
 Gastric malignancy.
 Increased risk of fundic gland polyps with long-term use (esp. >1yr) or osteoporosis-related fractures (hip, wrist or spine) with long-term (>1yr) and multiple daily dose PPI therapy.
 Long-term therapy (>3yrs) may lead to malabsorption/deficiency of Vit.
 B12.
 Monitor for hypomagnesemia during prolonged therapy.
+Consider monitoring magnesium, calcium levels in those with preexisting risk of hypocalcemia (eg, hypoparathyroidism).
 Avoid abrupt cessation.
 Pre-existing renal disease.
 Hepatic impairment or severe renal impairment (GFR <10mL/min): not recommended.
 Asians with unknown CYP2C19 genotype or known to be poor metabolizers: not recommended.
 Elderly.
 Labor & delivery.
 Pregnancy (≥30 weeks gestation: avoid).
 Nursing mothers: not recommended.

 See Contraindications.
 Concomitant St. John's wort, rifampin, atazanavir, nelfinavir, voriconazole: not recommended.
 Concomitant heparin, warfarin: monitor and adjust dose as needed.
 Avoid concomitant clopidogrel; consider alternative antiplatelet therapy.
 Potentiates saquinavir, hypoglycemics, acetazolamide, valproic acid, citalopram (limit to max 20mg daily), cilostazol (reduce to 50mg twice daily).
 May potentiate phenytoin, diazepam, tacrolimus, digoxin, methotrexate (consider temporary withdrawal if on high-doses); monitor and adjust dose as needed.
 May antagonize ACE inhibitors, β-blockers, diuretics, uricosurics; monitor.
 Increased bleeding risk with NSAIDs or chronic, heavy alcohol use.
 NSAIDs increase risk of renal dysfunction.
 Caution with drugs that may cause hypomagnesemia (eg, digoxin, diuretics); monitor.
 May alter absorption of pH-dependent drugs (eg, iron salts, erlotinib, dasatinib, nilotinib, ketoconazole, itraconazole, mycophenolate mofetil).
 Monitor drugs metabolized by CYP450 (eg, cyclosporine, disulfiram).
 May interfere with lab tests; discontinue ≥14 days prior to CgA level assessment and secretin stimulation test.
 May cause false (+) THC urine test; use alternative confirmatory method.
 For the 325mg/40mg tab strength: avoid concomitant ticagrelor.

-Gastritis, nausea, diarrhea, gastric polyps, non-cardiac chest pain; ulcers (monitor), abnormal lab tests (eg, increased liver enzymes, BUN, creatinine, hyperkalemia, proteinuria, prolonged bleeding time); C. diff-associated diarrhea, cutaneous/systemic lupus erythematosus, infertility.
+Gastritis, nausea, diarrhea, gastric polyps, non-cardiac chest pain; ulcers (monitor), abnormal lab tests (eg, increased liver enzymes, BUN, creatinine, hyperkalemia, proteinuria, prolonged bleeding time); possible C. diff-associated diarrhea, reversible infertility; rare: hypomagnesemia and mineral metabolism.